Darleane C. Hoffman: Early life and education

 Darleane Christian was born on November 8, 1926, at home in the small town of Terril, Iowa, and was the daughter of Carl B. and Elverna Clute Christian.
 Her father was a mathematics teacher and superintendent of schools; her mother wrote and directed plays.

 When she was a freshman in college at Iowa State College (now Iowa State University), she took a required chemistry course taught by Nellie May Naylor, and decided to pursue further study in that field.
-She received her B. S. (1948) and Ph.
-D. (1951) degrees in chemistry (nuclear) from Iowa State University.
+She earned a Bachelor of Science in 1948 and a PhD in 1951 in chemistry from Iowa State University.

 Career

-Darleane C. Hoffman was a chemist at Oak Ridge National Laboratory for a year and then joined her husband at the Los Alamos Scientific Laboratory where—after an extensive delay where she was denied access to the laboratory because the human resources department refused to believe that a woman could be a chemist—she began as a staff member in 1953.
-She became Division Leader of the Chemistry and Nuclear Chemistry Division (Isotope and Nuclear Chemistry Division) in 1979.
-She left Los Alamos in 1984 to accept appointments as tenured professor in the department of chemistry at UC Berkeley and Leader of the Heavy Element Nuclear & Radiochemistry Group at Lawrence Berkeley National Laboratory.
-Additionally, she helped found the Seaborg Institute for Transactinium Science at Lawrence Livermore National Laboratory in 1991 and became its first director, serving until 1996 when she "retired" to become Senior Advisor and Charter Director.
+Darleane C. Hoffman began her career as a chemist at Oak Ridge National Laboratory in 1952, and after an extensive delay where she was denied access to the laboratory because the human resources department refused to believe that a woman could be a chemist, she joined her husband in 1953 as a staff member at the Los Alamos Scientific Laboratory.
+She led the Chemistry and Nuclear Chemistry Division before leaving Los Alamos in 1984 to become a professor at UC Berkeley and led the Heavy Element Nuclear & Radiochemistry Group at Lawrence Berkeley National Laboratory.
+In 1991, she co-founded and became the first director of the Seaborg Institute for Transactinium Science at Lawrence Livermore National Laboratory, retiring in 1996 to become Senior Advisor and Charter Director.

 Over her career, Hoffman studied the chemical and nuclear properties of transuranium elements and confirmed the existence of seaborgium.

 Personal life and death

 Right after finishing her doctoral work, Darleane Christian married Marvin M. Hoffman, a physicist.
 He died in 2019.
-The Hoffmans had two children, Maureane Hoffman, M.D., Ph.D (Duke Medical School) and Dr. Daryl Hoffman (plastic surgeon), both born at Los Alamos.
+The Hoffmans had two children, both born at Los Alamos.

 Darleane Hoffman died in Menlo Park, California on September 4, 2025, at the age of 98.